yendrrek/software-engineering-notes/kent beck - extreme programming explained.md

 - Anybody who sees an opportunity to add value to any portion of the code is required to do so at any time. p.59

 - Overtime is a symptom of a serious problem on the project. (...)
 If you come in Monday and say, "To meet our goals, we'll have to work late again," then you already have a problem that can't be solved by working more hours. p.60

+- The XP manager's most sensitive barometer of the need for change is awareness of his own feeling, physical and emotional.
+If your stomach knots when you get in the car in the morning, something is wrong with your project and it's your job to effect the change.